epics-docs/epics-docs/pv-access/Protocol-Operation-Monitor.md

 another acknowledgement from the Client.

-This option is exercised used if the pvRequest includes the field 'record._options.pipeline' having a value convertible to boolean true.
+This option is exercised used if the pvRequest includes the field `record._options.pipeline` having a value convertible to boolean true.
 If this field is not present, or not convertible to true, then the Server may send subscription updates without restriction.

-The flow control window counter is established by the client in the initial channelMonitorRequest message.
-If subcommand==0x08, the initial count is zero.
+The flow control window counter is established by the client in the initial `channelMonitorRequest` message.
+If `subcommand==0x08`, the initial count is zero.
-If subcommand==0x88, then the initial count is provided by the 'nfree' message field.
+If `subcommand==0x88`, then the initial count is provided by the 'queueSize' message field.

 The Server may send a subscription update as long as the flow control counter is non-zero.
 Each time an update is sent by the server, and received by the client, the counter is decremented.

-The client may send a channelMonitorRequest with subcommand&0x80 and a 'nfree' count which is added to the counter.
+The client may send a channelMonitorRequest with `subcommand&0x80` and a 'queueSize' count which is added to the counter.

 #### Acknowledgement Algorithm